rasika1205/AI-Career-Coach/README.md

 - Upload your resume as a PDF.
 - View the generated analysis and ask any follow-up questions.

+Here are some suggestions for a "Future Enhancements" section you can add to the README of your AI-Career-Coach project:

+---

+## Future Enhancements

+- **Enhanced AI Recommendations**: Improve the intelligence of career suggestions using advanced machine learning models and real-time labor market data.
+- **Personalized Roadmaps**: Generate personalized learning and career roadmaps based on user goals, skills, and industry trends.
+- **Resume and LinkedIn Integration**: Allow users to import their resume or LinkedIn profile for more accurate career advice and skill gap analysis.
+- **Interview Preparation Module**: Add practice interview questions and AI-driven feedback to help users prepare for interviews in their target roles.
+- **Job Alerts**: Notify users about relevant job openings and internship opportunities directly within the platform.
+- **Progress Tracking Dashboard**: Let users track their learning progress, completed courses, and milestones on an interactive dashboard.
+- **Community and Mentorship**: Build features for users to connect with mentors, join discussion forums, and share experiences.
+- **Mobile App Support**: Develop a mobile version of the platform for greater accessibility.
+- **Multilingual Support**: Add support for multiple languages to make the platform accessible to a broader audience.
+- **Integration with Online Courses**: Recommend and link to relevant online courses from platforms like Coursera, Udemy, or edX.

 ## License

 This project is **proprietary** and protected by copyright © 2025 Rasika Gautam.